 As a citizen what is the most effective way to achieve a desired political outcome in Congress?
 Is it signing a petition, knocking on doors, attending a rally, shitposting your facebook feed into oblivion… something else?

 When I was a grassroots organizer in the US state of Georgia, I dabbled in all of these things.
-All have there uses: increasing civic engagement, raising public awareness, and improving our democracy.
+All have their uses: increasing civic engagement, raising public awareness, and improving our democracy.
 However, I noticed that one particular action tended to get the best result: Calling your representative.

 🆘 The dilemma…